Or search by topic

 Then Tom made a jump of four and another secret jump.
 He landed on $7$.

-is a good one to try once children are familiar with number lines, and they have begun to use them for addition.
+This activity is a good one to try once children are familiar with number lines, and they have begun to use them for addition.
 It could be a good way to talk about subtraction.

 The problem requires higher-order thinking compared with simply adding or subtracting.
 It encourages children to be confident in "undoing" operations, and therefore introduces them to the idea of subtraction being the inverse of addition and vice versa.
 However, you don't need to use this vocabulary at first.